jgilmore-dev/JoyrideNameDisplay/docs/USER_GUIDE.md

-# Joyride Event Display - User Guide
+# JoyRide Event Display – User Guide

-## Overview
+## Welcome to JoyRide!

-The Joyride Event Display Application is designed to manage and display participant information for special needs joyride events.
-It provides a user-friendly interface for importing member data, managing displays, and creating engaging visual presentations.
+Thank you for being part of the JoyRide family—a car club created just for kids with special needs and their families.
+Our mission is simple: Kids.
+Cars.
+Smiles.
+This guide will help you use the JoyRide Event Display to make every participant feel like a VIP and every event a celebration.

 ## Getting Started